infoshareacademy/ehj1-uMnieDziala/README.md

 - log4j
 - assertj
 - Junit
-#

 ### Setup ⚙️

----
-To run this project please clone GitHub repository _ehj1-uNasDziala_ and run it in IDE of your choice.
+To run this project clone GitHub repository _ehj1-uNasDziala_ and run it in IDE of your choice.
-#

 ### Status 👁️

----
 Application development in progress.
 Planned completion of the first stage on April 11, 2022.
-#

 ### Authors 🧑🧑👱‍♀️🧑

----
 _uNasDziała_ team